Asian stocks rally after Fed rate cut, BOJ keeps policy steady

 U.S. stock futures edged 0.01% higher on Thursday in Asia after the S&P 500 rose 0.33% to close at a record high on Wednesday for the second time in three trading sessions.

-A positive mood on Wall Street carried over to Asian equities, except for Australian shares <.AXJO>, which fell 0.51% after weak earnings from Australia and New Zealand Banking Group.
+A positive mood on Wall Street carried over to Asian equities, except for Australian shares, which fell 0.51% after weak earnings from Australia and New Zealand Banking Group.

 The Fed lowered its policy rate to 1.50%-1.75%, but dropped a previous reference in its statement to "act as appropriate" to sustain the economic expansion.